Victoria Falls Zambia Zimbabwe

 Range of Options

 Safari lovers in Zambia and Zimbabwe have a diverse selection of properties, including luxury lodges, hotels, and economical guesthouses and campsites.
-Most lodges and hotels are located within a short distance of the falls and offer a nice view of the surrounding landscape.
+Most lodges and hotels are situated within a short distance of the falls, offering a picturesque view of the surrounding landscape.

 Local Cuisine

-Livingstone (Zambia) and Victoria Falls (Zimbabwe) offer a variety of dining options, including traditional African dishes, international cuisine, and fresh fish caught from the river.
+Livingstone (Zambia) and Victoria Falls (Zimbabwe) offer a diverse range of dining options, including traditional African dishes, international cuisine, and fresh fish caught directly from the river.

 Getting There